Tooling Reference

 • live blocks follow the same brace style

-resilient fmt src/main.rs # print to stdout
+rz fmt resilient/examples/hello.rz # print to stdout

 Exit codes: 0 = formatted, 1 = parse errors (formatter refuses to touch broken input), 2 = usage error.